SebastianRautenbach/3D-GameEngine/README.md

 Clone the repository to your local machine using your preferred Git client or the command line.

 *Step 2: Build the Engine*

+---------- FOR VS2022
+1. Run "build vs2022.bat"
+---------- Other Enviroments
-1. Navigate to the `out` directory.
+1. Go to the "3D-Game-Engine\RenderEngine" directory
-2. Run `cmake` and select the `out` folder as the output directory.
-3. Open the generated project in your preferred IDE.
-4. Build the engine using your IDE's build tools.
+2. Open cmd using selected path
+3. Run the following command "vendor\bin\premake\premake5.exe -Enviroment" see https://premake.github.io/docs/Using-Premake/

 *Step 3: Run the Engine*
 1. After successfully building and compiling the code, locate the `DLL` folder.
 2. Copy the required DLLs into the `x64/Debug` or `x64/Release` folder, depending on your build configuration.
+2.2 Copy DLLs in source folder.
 3. Launch the engine and start exploring!

 **Current state**
 - *3D Renderer*: Fully supported 3D rendering with clustered forward rendering for optimal performance.